Trump administration installs advocate for quick Afghanistan withdrawal at Pentagon - Local News 8

 A Pentagon spokesman confirmed Wednesday that retired Army Col. Douglas Macgregor “will be serving as a Senior Advisor to the Acting Secretary of Defense.
 Mr. MacGregor’s decades of military experience will be used to assist in the continued implementation of the President’s national security priorities.”

-Macgregor’s appointment is the latest in a series of sweeping changes at the Pentagon, which have put defense officials on edge and fueled a growing sense of alarm among military and civilian officials, who are concerned about what could come next.
+Macgregor’s appointment is the latest in a series of sweeping changes at the Pentagon that has put defense officials on edge and fueled a growing sense of alarm among military and civilian officials, who are concerned about what could come next.

 Four senior Pentagon officials have been fired or have resigned since Monday, including Defense Secretary Mark Esper who was fired in a tweet by President Donald Trump, Esper’s chief of staff and the top officials overseeing policy and intelligence.

-Note: This story has been updated with additional developments Wednesday and Thursday.